vkvbit/scanip/README.md

 ```
 nano scanip.sh
 ```
-Change value of target_ip enclosed in single quotes
+Change value of target_ip enclosed in single quotes and save the file

 ### Step 3:
 ```